devosoft/Empirical/paper.md

 For example, as accomplished by the Avida-ED web viewer at <https://avida-ed.msu.edu/>, simulating hundreds of thousands of generations of genetic program evaluations within the span of a class period.
 To successfully deliver such rich, intensive in-browser experiences via WebAssembly, the backing C++ source must also play a role in maximizing efficiency.

-Runtime efficiency is equally critical in the primary native use case targeted by Empirical: digital experiments and general scietific computing.
+Runtime efficiency is equally critical in the primary native use case targeted by Empirical: digital experiments and general scientific computing.
 In this context, replicate jobs running the native executable might occupy dozens or hundreds of compute cores around the clock.
 A 10 or 20% performance gain can save substantial hardware costs, meaningfully reduce net energy use, and shave days or even weeks off of time-to-result for long-running computations.
 Order-of-magnitude performance gains might shift some otherwise intractable experiments into the realm of practicality, broadening the scope of scientific questions that can be meaningfully investigated.

-Empirical facilates runtime efficiency in end-user code by supplying highly-optimized tools for performance-critical tasks.
+Empirical facilitates runtime efficiency in end-user code by supplying highly-optimized tools for performance-critical tasks.
 For example, `emp::BitSet` and `emp::BitVector` classes support manipulation of fixed- and variable-length bitstrings, making extensive use bit-level optimizations to yield order-of-magnitude speedups.
 Likewise,`emp::Random` wraps a cutting-edge high-performance pseudorandom number generator algorithm [@widynski2020squares].
 These tools were implemented with benchmark-informed development practices, guiding selection to ensure that optimizations successfully translate into practical performance enhancements.
-At a more fundamental level, the library's header-only design prioritizes runtime performance by trading longer compilation time for potential performance gains under optimizing compilation (as well as greater flexibiltiy and a simplified build process for the end user).
+At a more fundamental level, the library's header-only design prioritizes runtime performance by trading longer compilation time for potential performance gains under optimizing compilation (as well as greater flexibility and a simplified build process for the end user).

 ## Facilitating Debugging